 Leveraging Technology for Enhanced Dry Dock Planning

 In today's fast-paced maritime industry, technology is key for better dry dock planning and execution.
-Dry docking, which (ideally) lasts from 10 to 14 days, benefits greatly from digital tools and predictive maintenance.
+Dry docking, which can last anywhere from 10 to 14 days (sometimes even longer, due to unexpected bottlenecks), benefits greatly from digital tools and predictive maintenance.
 These advancements improve efficiency, cut downtime, and lower costs.

 Digital Tools for Scheduling and Project Management